frimtec/compal-wifi-switch/README.md

 For the use within [Home Assistant](https://www.home-assistant.io/) use the custom component [hass-compal-wifi](https://github.com/frimtec/hass-compal-wifi).

-This module is not oefficial, developed, supported or endorsed by Compal.
+This module is not official developed, supported or endorsed by Compal.

 ## Installation
 ### Using pip